 With one of the UK’s largest Careers team dedicated to finding you a job after the end of the course, Makers Academy will introduce students to over 250 of London’s top technology companies looking to hire (including but not limited to Deliveroo, British Gas, Starling Bank, Financial Times, Compare The Market.com, and Tesco).
-Also, Makers Academy guarantees a job offer within 6 months of graduation after successful completion of job hunting program activities.

 Recent Makers Academy Reviews: Rating 4.81

 Recent Makers Academy News

 - May 2020 Coding Bootcamp News

 In PersonFull Time40 Hours/week11 Weeks